 To get more information about a package, right-click to display a menu of options.
 Multiple packages can be processed as a group by highlighting the packages and then right-clicking to display the menu of options.
 When choosing the select or deselect menu options, software dependent on the highlighted packages will be automatically selected or deselected.
-See figure below.
+The figure below shows three packages selected as a group.